 - All driveways and parking surfaces shall be paved with asphalt or concrete to a depth determined by the Engineer of Record, with Owner approval. - 2.
 The minimum width of each parking space shall be nine feet clear, with double white thermo-plastic striping at a width of one foot on each side.
 Islands shall be a minimum of seventeen feet wide and must be appropriately located to maximize the number of parking spaces.
 Islands shall contain appropriate irrigation.
 All roadway striping shall be thermo-plastic.
-See "Typical Parking Space Markings" detail on page D.32-2. - 3.
+See "Typical Parking Space Markings" detail on page D.32-2.
+Single line space borders may be used when adjusting existing ADA layouts.
+The clear ADA width shall be measured to the center of the first typical 4" wide stripe bordering the space or aisle. - 3.
 All paved vehicular use areas shall be curbed with appropriate concrete curbing.